-SCHOOL BASED DECISION MAKING COUNCILS (SBDM):
+SCHOOL BASED DECISION MAKING COUNCILS (SBDMs):

-- Oppose any reduction in authority and/or dismantling of school based decision-making councils (SBDM) in schools, which includes parent engagement.
+- Oppose any reduction in authority and/or dismantling of School Based Decision Making Councils (SBDM) in schools, which includes parent engagement.

 We need to invest in our children who are our future.
 Everychild, one voice.
 Let’s make this happen.